Table of Contents

 Not until I ran my third marathon did I run my first halfway decent one.
 I finished in 2:46:42 at the 2001 Rock n’ Roll San Diego Marathon.
 Yet while I did not fall apart in this race as I had in my first two marathons, I still slowed substantially in the closing 5K.
 My average pace over the first 23 miles was under 6:20 per mile, but my last mile was run in the range of 7:30.

 If I have learned only one thing from the 14 marathons I have now run it’s that pacing oneself optimally in a marathon is very difficult.
 The only marathons in which I have not run the second half substantially slower than the first are the few I have run non-competitively, as workouts.
 I don’t have this problem at shorter distances.
 My pace is almost always metronomically steady in 5K’s, 10K’s, and half marathons, even on my bad days.

 I am hardly unusual in this regard.
 The vast majority of experienced runners are able to pace themselves well in shorter events but bonk to some degree before they reach the finish line in marathons.
-For example, in the 2007 California International Marathon, which happens to be the most recent marathon I’ve run, only 24 of the top 100 finishers managed to run the second half of the race no worse than one minute slower than the first.
+For example, in the 2007 California International Marathon, only 24 of the top 100 finishers managed to run the second half of the race no worse than one minute slower than the first.
 By contrast, in the 2008 Carlsbad Half Marathon, only eight of the top 100 finishers slowed to a similar degree.